Commission a Steve Morris Pet Portrait

 Steve Morris Pet Portraits

 Hi, I’m Steve Morris of Steve Morris Pet Portraits.
-My pet portraits art studio has been growing substantially over the last 4 years with more and more commissions for all sorts of pet dogs, cats and horses.
+My Pet Portraits Art Studio has been growing substantially over the last 8 years with more and more commissions for all sorts of pet dogs, cats and horses.
 If your pet has captured your heart let me capture their portrait in a pastel art piece which you will treasure forever.

 Pastel Pet Portraits